otseven/OT7/README.md

 Here's an encryption example:

     1. Make a file named hello.txt containing "Hello world!".
     2. Generate a key file named 123.key.
-For this test, any file can be used as a key file by renaming it to "123.key".
+For this example, any file can be used as a key file by renaming it to "123.key".
     3. Encrypt the file using this command: